 A family can call and start the process for participation as soon as they are ready.
-Every family and every individual grieves differently.
+Every family and every individual grieve differently.
+However, the Bereavement Needs Assessment is not administered until at least 2 months after the death.
 We recognize this and meet families when and where they are ready.

 What if a child or teen needs private therapy?

-Kate’s Club does not provide therapy or private counseling.
-We have a list of resources for clinically based community programs which specialize in the experience of grief and work with children and teens.
+Kate’s Club does not provide individual therapy or counseling.
+We will be happy to provide referrals to vetted therapists in the community who specialize in grief and work with children and families.

 How long is a family expected to participate in Kate’s Club?

 We believe in the uniqueness of the intensity and duration of grief for each individual and family.
 Children/teens choose when to start and when to stop attending.
 We serve children ages 5-18.

 Is there a long waiting list?

 No. We accept applications on an ongoing basis and begin the membership process as soon as possible.
 We occasionally have a waiting list for specific programs.